vacovsky/poolse/README.md

 ### "/status/simple"

 - Returns 200 if they all return true.
-- Returns *NO RESPONSE* error if any of the Targets (targets[i].ok) are false.
+- Returns *NO RESPONSE* error if any of the Targets (targets[i].ok) are false, or if State is false.
 This is for F5's health monitor.

 ### "/status/simple2"

 - Returns 200 status when "State", and all of the Targets (targets[i].ok) are true.
-- Returns *NO RESPONSE* error if any of the Targets (targets[i].ok) are false.
+- Returns *NO RESPONSE* error if any of the Targets (targets[i].ok) are false, or if State is false.
 This is for F5's health monitor.

 ### "/toggle/on"